abstracter-io/atomic-release/docs/git-commit-command.md

 # GitCommitCommand

-A git command that stages and commits files in a working tree.
+A Git command that stages and commits files.

 ### Config